Breast-feeding nutrition: Tips for moms

 What foods should I eat while breast-feeding?

 Focus on making healthy choices to help fuel your milk production.
 Opt for protein-rich foods, such as lean meat, eggs, dairy, beans, lentils and seafood low in mercury.
 Choose a variety of whole grains as well as fruits and vegetables.
-Wash your fruits and vegetables to reduce exposure to pesticide residue.

-Eating a variety of different foods while breast-feeding will change the flavor of your breast milk.
+Eating a variety of foods while breast-feeding will change the flavor of your breast milk.
 This will expose your baby to different tastes, which might help him or her more easily accept solid foods down the road.

 How much fluid do I need while breast-feeding?